NARRTC By-Laws

 (a) The Director of each active member project.

-(b) The Officers of the NARRTC: the President, the President-Elect, the Vice-President, the Past-President, the Treasurer, and the Secretary.
+(b) The Officers of the NARRTC: the President, the President-Elect, the Past-President, and the Secretary.

 Section 1.
 Voting Rights.